For personal setup instructions please click here

 - If you’ve enabled the Call Recording option, you automatically give your consent to call recording on your end.
 Your customers will hear the automated verbal announcement: “This call may be recorded for quality assurance” when call recording has been initiated.
 By continuing, they give their implicit consent to be recorded.

-- The maximum duration is an hour per recording.
+- The maximum duration is 90 minutes per recording.

 Caller ID is a highly useful feature for figuring out who’s calling you, and more importantly, for branding your business when you make phone calls.

 Inbound and outbound Caller ID function a bit differently from each other, so here is how to set up both.